faster-cpython/benchmarking-public/results/bm-20230407-3.12.0a7+-2332a2e/bm-20230407-darwin-arm64-ericsnowcurrently-tstate_current_as_th-3.12.0a7+-2332a2e-vs-base.md

 | Geometric mean          | (ref)                                                                  | 1.03x slower                                                                      |

 Benchmark hidden because not significant (9): asyncio_tcp, pickle_pure_python, regex_dna, crypto_pyaes, pidigits, json_loads, async_tree_memoization, mypy2, tornado_http

+# HPT report

+- Reliability score: 100.00% likely to be slow
+- 90% likely to have a slowdown of 1.02x
+- 95% likely to have a slowdown of 1.02x
+- 99% likely to have a slowdown of 1.01x